-- Until that first AGM, the Trustees will be: David Picton- Jones, Elaine Flower, Emma Downer and Penny Gregory.
-There are up to 4 remaining Trustee positions to be filled and we are eager to hear from anyone who would like to help for the next 8 month period and perhaps beyond.
+- The current Trustees are David Picton- Jones (Chair), Elaine Flower, Emma Downer and Penny Gregory.
+There are up to 4 remaining Trustee positions to be filled and we are eager to hear from anyone who would like to help.

 Apart from the change in the incorporation everything else with regards to our dealings with all regular users and leasees will remain the same.
 Contractual rights and obligations of the old Charity and agreements made will simply transfer to the new Charitable Incorporated Organisation.

 If you would like any further information please do not hesitate to contact us here.